Quick answer

 How long does it take to get a tattoo studio permit in Maryland?
 Plan for 4 to 8 weeks from application submission to permit issuance.
 The biggest delay is usually scheduling your facility inspection.
 Some counties have longer wait times than others.
 Start the process well before your target opening date.

 Does Maryland offer reciprocity for out-of-state tattoo licenses?
-No. Maryland doesn’t have a formal reciprocity agreement with other states.
-If you’re moving from another state, you’ll need to apply for a new practitioner license through your county health department.
-Your existing training certificates (bloodborne pathogen, CPR) will typically transfer, but the license itself won’t.
+There’s no statewide license to grant reciprocity in the first place — Maryland doesn’t license tattoo practitioners at the state level.
+If you’re moving from another state, check whether your county licenses body art; where it does, you’ll apply through the county health department.
+Your existing training certificates (bloodborne pathogen, CPR) will typically carry over, but any out-of-state license won’t.

 Can I tattoo out of my home in Maryland?
 Almost certainly not.
 Most Maryland counties require body art establishments to operate in commercially zoned spaces that meet specific facility standards.
 Home-based studios rarely meet zoning requirements, sanitation standards, or inspection criteria.
 Operating without a permit from a residential address is illegal and carries significant fines.